How to Prepare for the Saville Wave Test in 2024

 The standard version of the Swift Aptitude test features more questions and is usually used as part of an assessment centre.
 It is considered to be more challenging than the online Swift test.

-How to Prepare for the Saville Tests in 2023
+How to Prepare for the Saville Wave Tests in 2024

 Take the test in a quiet environment where you will not be disturbed.

-Your test results and PDF reports will be sent to the organization that asked you to take the test.
+Your Wave Testing results and PDF reports will be sent to the organization that asked you to take the test.
 They will discuss your results with you.

 You can use a mobile phone, computer or tablet to complete the personality questionnaires.